jhammars/dolebas_uploader/README.md

 - Displays the upload field in the content display (displays nothing in the form display)

-- Renames the video file name, (Wistia field=Name) to match the originating Drupal node id, before uploading the video to Wistia
+- Renames the video file name in the Wistia account to match the originating Drupal node id, before uploading the video to Wistia

 - Works with blocks